aaemnnosttv/wp-cli-valet-command/README.md

 ### Prerequisites

-This command leverages [Laravel Valet](https://laravel.com/docs/5.2/valet#installation) -- the development environment for Mac minimalists.
-Because of this **support is unfortunately limited to Mac only**.

-Follow the [installation instructions](https://laravel.com/docs/5.2/valet#installation) on the Laravel documentation to get started.
-This is what makes it possible to load a site in your browser immediately after creating it, without any other configuration.
+This command leverages [Laravel Valet](https://laravel.com/docs/valet) -- an open source development environment for Mac + \*nix minimalists.
+It runs various commands lightning fast, allowing you to spin up a site in your browser immediately after creating it, without any other configuration, all from a single command.

-You will also need some understanding of how Valet works, especially the portion on [Serving Sites](https://laravel.com/docs/5.2/valet#serving-sites).
+You should also have some understanding of how Valet works, especially the portion on [Serving Sites](https://laravel.com/docs/5.2/valet#serving-sites).

+#### DevEnv Set-Up
+1) MacOS users should set up [Homebrew](https://brew.sh/) first.

+2) Follow the [Valet installation instructions](https://laravel.com/docs/valet#installation) on the Laravel documentation to get started.

+> _Note: Linux users are encouraged to use [Valet-linux](https://github.com/cpriego/valet-linux) instead, a fork of the original project that shares the same `valet` commands powering this `wp-cli` plugin._

+3) Using this package also requires [WP-CLI](http://wp-cli.org/), v0.23.0 or greater.
+Update, if needed, to the latest stable release with `wp cli update`.

+4) Your credentials to create a database should also be stored in `~/my.cnf`.

+#### Loading the wp-cli-valet-command package

+Once you've done so, you can install this package with `wp package install aaemnnosttv/wp-cli-valet-command`.

-Installing this package requires WP-CLI v0.23.0 or greater.
+Installing this package requires WP-CLI v1.3.0 or greater.
 Update to the latest stable release with `wp cli update`.

-Once you've done so, you can install this package with `wp package install aaemnnosttv/wp-cli-valet-command`.
+Once you've done so, you can install this package with:

+    wp package install git@github.com:aaemnnosttv/wp-cli-valet-command.git

 ## Contributing